jorgebotas/ete4-documentation/index.md

 ### Uploading a tree and embedding ETE as an iframe

 The following code snippet allows you (from your website's javascript) to upload a tree to ETE through a POST method provided four pieces of information:
-- eteUrl URL where ETE is listening from (your localhost or any server you are running ETE from).
+- `eteUrl` URL where ETE is listening from (your localhost or any server you are running ETE from).
 - `name` name used to describe your tree.
-- `treeid` a numeric tree id (integer) used to identify your tree.
+- `tid` a numeric tree id (integer) used to identify your tree.
 Keep in mind that this id must be unique and could be used a security measure, e.g. a hash made from a username in combination with a date or session stamp.
 - `newick` tree in Newick format.

 ```
 // Define the URL in which ete is running
 const eteUrl = "http://127.0.0.1:5000";

-async function addTree(name, treeid, newick) {
+async function addTree(name, tid, newick) {

     // Create form data
     const data = new FormData();
-    data.append("id", treeid);
+    data.append("id", tid);
     data.append("name", name);
     data.append("newick", newick);